‘The Aurora Borealis’, otherwise known as ‘The Northern Lights’, is a phenomenon that features on bucket lists all around the world, mine included.

 Best places in Banff National Park to view Aurora

 Out of town and away from light pollution is a must if you want to see them clearly.
 Although having said that, on strong KP nights I have seen them glow above Banff town itself.
-A couple of my favourite locations which are easily accessible by vehicle are Lake Minnewanka (ten-minute drive outside of Banff’s town centre), Castle Junction (half way between Banff & Lake Louise on the Bow Valley Parkway) and Peyto Lake (located along the Icefields Parkway).
+A couple of my favourite locations which are easily accessible by vehicle are Lake Minnewanka (ten-minute drive outside of Banff’s town centre), Castle Junction (half way between Banff & Lake Louise on the Bow Valley Parkway) and Peyto Lake (located along the Icefields Parkway - currently closed).